Hi , in this page you will get

 1. Wikimedia math fetcher enhancement:

-I had written a media wiki script which fetches the first page
+I had written a media wiki script which fetches the first pagein a search result query from wikipedia.
+Stores its content in

 specified directories and then gathers the latex elements and